Jul-Sto/Kaggle-Challanges/README.md

 * Impute using linear regression

 The idea now is to train a model for each of those and compare them.
 The best performing model will then be used to make a contribution to the actual Kaggle Challange.

+## Conclusion

+* Results of the Kaggle contributions
+* What insights have I gained from this?